 The Doug Fox Parking Lot is located 1⁄4 mile from the Airport and has served as an off-site parking lot for the Airport for over 20 years.
-The lot competes with several private off-site lots, but needs substantial upgrades to better attract customers and increase its revenue generating capability.
-This construction authorization request for infrastructure upgrades and a new building at the lot is submitted to Commission in conjunction with a separate, but directly related, Commission authorization request regarding the execution of a lease and concession agreement with ATZ Inc. (ATZ) to operate the lot.
+The lot competes with several private off-site lots, but needs substantial upgrades to better attract customers and increase its revenue-generating capability.
+This construction authorization request for infrastructure upgrades, demolition of the existing building, and construction of a new building at the lot is submitted to Commission in conjunction with a separate, but directly related, Commission authorization request regarding the execution of a lease and concession agreement with ATZ Inc. (ATZ) to operate the lot.
 The agreement with ATZ calls for the Port to construct storm drainage, lot resurfacing, lighting, building, and signage upgrades, to improve the customer experience and revenue-generating capability of the lot.
 Construction of the upgrades as proposed and requested will meet the provisions of the agreement with ATZ.
-The total project budget is estimated to be \$5,118,000, and annual revenue resulting from the upgrades is estimated at \$2 million annually.
+The total project budget is estimated to be \$5,118,000, and new annual revenue resulting from the upgrades is estimated to be in the range of \$1-\$2 million annually.